BishalRokaha/Chatbot-Mentor-for-AZ-Chrome-Extension/README.md

-# 🚀 Chatbot Mentor for AZ | Chrome Extension
+# 🚀 Chatbot Mentor | Chrome Extension

 This **Chrome extension** integrates a chatbot into [AZ (maang.in)](https://maang.in), appearing at the bottom left of every problem.
 The chatbot acts as a mentor, guiding users with structured problem-solving approaches instead of directly providing solutions.